feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Despite its title, this chapter is not concerned with the economic history of Batavia.
 Instead it aims to describe Chinese economic activity in the area, activity in which the Chinese officers were very much involved.
 As a certain level of financial standing was necessary to attain an officership, the position was clearly linked with economic competence.

-In chapter 3, | pointed out that wealth became the most important criterion in selecting candidates for Chinese officership.
+In chapter 3, I pointed out that wealth became the most important criterion in selecting candidates for Chinese officership.
 Therefore positions were available only to those who were engaged in commercial activities.
 It is hardly surprising, then, that the strongest candidates were important merchants or landowners.
 However, for Chinese officers, financial problems . sometimes endangered their position and led to resignation.

 Although Batavia and its environs were exempt from the Cultivation System, the Dutch looked for other ways to profit from the region.
 In other words, despite being relieved from that burden, Batavia was not free from colonial pressures.
 As the greater part of the region consisted of private lands, the Dutch could not impose the of the cultivation system in this area.
-However, major financial returns were enjoyed by the colonial authority in the form of land rent paid by the Batavian landowners, and from the lease of revenue farms. |
+However, major financial returns were enjoyed by the colonial authority in the form of land rent paid by the Batavian landowners, and from the lease of revenue farms.
+I

-| will divide this chapters into four parts: Batavia revenue-farms; the officers and revenue farming; Batavia's private lands; and Dutch policy towards private land repurchases.
+I will divide this chapters into four parts: Batavia revenue-farms; the officers and revenue farming; Batavia's private lands; and Dutch policy towards private land repurchases.

 With respect to Batavia revenue-farms, my concern is primarily with the historical background, operation and financial returns, rather than with their long-condemned

 205 excessive practices.’
 It should be noted that Batavia was the first region in which revenue farming was imposed.

-In the sub-chapter on the revenue-farming activities of the Chinese officers, | will not deal with its practices and abuses.
+In the sub-chapter on the revenue-farming activities of the Chinese officers, I will not deal with its practices and abuses.
 My discussion will focus on the correlation between the officership's dependence on such business, and their financial losses.
-James Rush has paid great attention to the powerful economic link between the Chinese officers and the opium farmers.2 Since his extensive study excludes Batavia, presumably because opium farms in the western part of Java were less important, | intend to examine the effect of the losses rather than discuss the impressive financial returns.
+James Rush has paid great attention to the powerful economic link between the Chinese officers and the opium farmers.2 Since his extensive study excludes Batavia, presumably because opium farms in the western part of Java were less important, I intend to examine the effect of the losses rather than discuss the impressive financial returns.

 Opium might not be important in Batavia revenue farming, yet this region yielded abundant revenue from its private lands.
 This will be discussed in the third sub-chapter, attention being given to the historical background, living conditions and agricultural production.
 The last sub-chapter will discuss the government's plan to repurchase private lands.